 Home Selling Process

 Selling a home in today’s complex real estate market can be stressful and difficult.
-However, choosing to work with experienced agents like The Craig Reger Group will ensure that things run as smoothly as possible.
+However, choosing to work with experienced agents like The Reger Group will ensure that things run as smoothly as possible.
 Here is a simple outline of what a typical home selling process in Oregon is like:

 10 Steps to Selling Your Home

 Write down all the reasons for selling your home.
 Ask yourself, “Why do I want to sell and what do I expect to accomplish with the sale?”
 For example, reasons for selling include: a growing business that needs more space or a job opportunity that necessitates a move to another city.
 Things you want to accomplish with the sale may include the time frame in which you’d like to sell or a particular profit margin.
 Work with Craig and his team to map out the best path to achieve your objectives and set a realistic time frame for the sale.

 Step 2: Pricing Strategy